-- Contribution to NICE (National Institute of Clinical Excellence), guidelines; 2002 about Laparoscopic Hernia Surgery being superior to open hernia surgery; 4,200 cases short, medium and long term outcomes were presented to NICE.
+- Contribution to NICE (National Institute of Clinical Excellence) guidelines 2002 about Laparoscopic Hernia Surgery being superior to open hernia surgery; 4,200 cases short, medium and long term outcomes were presented to NICE.

 The aim of the double blind randomised trial was to assess the efficacy of laparoscopic and open approaches in unilateral inguinal hernias in the young, office going adults.
 It confirmed the superiority of the Laparoscopic approach over the open approach hence the next guidelines from NICE in 2004.

-Contribution to NICE (National Institute of Clinical Excellence) final guidelines to date; 22nd September 2004, in favor of Laparoscopic Hernia Surgery.
+Professor Amir Nisar’s Contribution to NICE (National Institute of Clinical Excellence) reflected in the final Hernia guidelines to date; 22nd September 2004, in favor of Laparoscopic Hernia Surgery.

 - Laparoscopic TEP repair is the best approach for unilateral inguinal Hernia (first time hernia on one side)

 - Laparoscopic approach is best for primary bilateral hernias (first time hernias on both sides)